Decentralized-ID/decentralized-id.github.io/README.md

 ### Brought to you by: [The Crypto Library—Super Source](https://github.com/infominer33/Crypto-library)

-I began creating this document after entering all of the resources I had about blockchain-id into [blockchain-id.toml](https://github.com/infominer33/awesome-decentralized-id/blob/master/blockchain-id.toml), since I've been building a library of crypto knowledge on a discord server and am migrating the resources to github to become a database and power web-portal\chat bot.
+I began creating this document after entering all of the DID resources I could find into [blockchain-id.toml](https://github.com/infominer33/awesome-decentralized-id/blob/master/blockchain-id.toml), since I've been building a library of crypto knowledge on a discord server and am migrating the resources to github to become a database and power web-portal\chat bot.

 ---